digitalfabrik/integreat-app/docs/06-manual-builds.md

 #### Prerequisites
 * Setup the Android SDK

-### Run the app in an Emulator
+### Run the app in an Emulator or Device

-If you want to quickly run the app in an emulator do the following:
+If you want to quickly run the app in an emulator or connected device do the following:

 ```bash
 yarn